kindofwhat/playground-1hez1o33/security.md

 }
 //}
 ```
 But there are some issues with the *final* keyword, mainly that it is ambigous: it is both used to declare variables immutable and to put constraints on inheritance.
+Furthermore you always have to ask yourself if you really want to use a `var` in Kotlin, while in Java you have to not forget the `final` keyword